watsonbox/exportify/README.md

 ## Contributing

 All contributions are welcome!
 If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.

+## License

+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).